alucryd/oxyromon/README.md

 Rebuild arcade ROM sets according to the selected strategy

-ROM sets can be rebuilt using the popular merging strategies.
+ROM sets can be rebuilt using popular merging strategies.

 Supported merging strategies: